kimbring2/minecraft_ai/README.md

 I started participating at the beginning of this competition, but I wasn't able to participate correctly in the Retro Contest held at OpenAI last year, so I wanted to finish it this time.
 What is required in the competition is a method for efficiently learning a reinforcement learning model using given data.
 For these reasons, we approached the most basic network by using supervised learning and learning according to a given data set.

 # MineRL environment
+MineRL is a python platform for Artificial Intelligence research based on Minecraft.
+The platform is based on the Malmö created by Microsoft, which is the basic environment, and various data directly played by large-capacity people are added here.

+I'm interested in the platform because I like to play and watch Minecraft directly.
+In the process of learning the agent, you can play directly to confirm the process that you do not know well, or watch various other people's play through the location of the update.

 Requesting in the competition is to resolve MineRLObtainDiamond-v0.
-In order to solve this, advance work such as moving to a specific place or collecting trees is necessary.
+In order to solve this, advance work such as moving to a specific place or collecting wood is necessary.

 <img src="image/19-14-57.png" width="600">